10 First Aid Skills Everyone Should Know

 8. How to Treat Hypothermia

 When I was 8 and backpacking with my dad, I went swimming for too long and got hypothermia.
-When my dad found me, I was curled up in a ball next to the lake and completely disoriented.
+When my dad found me, I was completely disoriented and curled up in a ball next to the lake.

-In mild hypothermia cases like I had, you want to move the person to a warmer location and wrap them in warm blankets and keep them dry.
+In mild hypothermia cases, like I had, you want to move the person to a warmer location, wrap them in warm blankets, and keep them dry.
 You’ll also want to give the person warm drinks and lots of high-calorie foods like chocolate. (the thing I remember most about my bout of hypothermia is that my dad gave me all of the chocolate from the trail mix)

 In severe cases of hypothermia, you should avoid moving the patient.
 If possible, warm the patient on location.
 Or make sure to move the patient very gently to the warmer area.